-When is a breed an actual breed and not a type?
-I would hazard to say, when we have successfully bred our type to type and get our standard consistently.
+When is a breed an actual breed and not just a type?
+I would hazard to say, when we successfully breed our type to type and get our standard consistently.
 That might be a bit simple, but the truth in essence.
-Lately, we have fielded many questions from new owners, long time breeders and the general public: Just how do you properly breed a Drum horse?
-I can tell you what Drum horses aren’t.
-Drums are not a large Gypsy.
-They are also not simply a ‘cross’.
+We have fielded many questions from new owners, long time breeders, and the general public: Just how do you properly breed a Drum Horse?
+First, we can tell you what Drum Horses aren’t.
+Drums are not large Gypsies.
+At this stage in breed development, the Drum Horse is a type.
+Through careful planning and selective breeding, we are moving this horse from type to breed.
 Creating a new breed doesn’t happen overnight or within one generation.
-It can take years and several generations to achieve the desired horse that meets a set standard.
+It can take years and many generations to achieve the desired horse that meets a set standard.
 We, as Drum breeders, are at the beginning of our breed journey.

-One idea that the ‘ADHA’ kicked around was that a foal from a Drum to Drum breeding would not have to worry about the Gypsy %.
+One idea that the ADHA* kicked around was that a foal from a Drum-to-Drum breeding would not have to worry about the Gypsy %.
 Breed a Drum to a Drum and you get a Drum.
 Now, whilst that would be correct if we were dealing with an established breed, it will not work when trying to create a new breed.
+If we continued to only breed F1 to F1, generation after generation, we would be no closer to breed standard in the 10th generation than we were in the 1st generation; this line of Drum Horses would all have exactly 50% Gypsy, and no progress would have been made.

 Remember, we are at the beginning of our Drum breeding and need to work out the best formula for taking the best qualities from our three foundation breeds and develop these into a completely new breed - The Drum Horse!